-The introduction of Safe-Guard® AquaSol (fenbendazole oral suspension) for use in U.S. poultry operations will help poultry farmers to manage the gastrointestinal health of their flocks, resulting in better overall performance—uniformity, productivity and profitability—which is a priority for all of our customers.
-The innovative wet-milling technology used to produce this product provides a unique uniform treatment for the entire flock and produces a highly stable suspension that can be conveniently administered through drinking water for a short, five-consecutive-day treatment period.
+The introduction of SAFE-GUARD® AQUASOL (fenbendazole oral suspension) for use in U.S. poultry operations is helping poultry farmers to manage the gastrointestinal health of their flocks, resulting in better overall performance.
+Consistent uniformity, productivity and profitability are priorities for all of our customers.
+The innovative wet-milling technology used to produce SAFE-GUARD AQUASOL ensures treatment for the entire flock and produces a highly stable suspension that can be conveniently administered through drinking water for a short, five-consecutive-day treatment period.

 The World Organisation for Animal Health estimates that animal disease reduces global food production by at least 20 percent.

 Another innovation is our SPHEREON® technology, which freeze-dries poultry vaccines into small, highly soluble particles (spheres) instead of the traditional vaccine cake in a glass bottle.
 SPHEREON vaccines are packaged in lightweight, 100 percent recyclable aluminum cups in convenient dose sizes.
+These individual cups are then packaged in post-consumer plastic that is also recyclable.
+For poultry producers, the implication of this technology is that no component of SPHEREON packaging needs to be sent for medical waste incineration.
 Dissolving the particles is fast and convenient for administration of the vaccine via water, spray or eye drop.
 To meet the fast-growing demand, in 2016 our company made an investment in expanding our production facilities in Salamanca, Spain.

 Demand for fish is also rising, and farmed fish are becoming more important as a source of healthy, sustainably sourced protein.
 In order to meet this demand and protect wild fish, our SLICE® Sustainability Project, developed in partnership with fish farmers, continues to help control parasites and keep fish healthy.
 SLICE (emamectin benzoate) controls sea lice, the naturally occurring parasites that live in the ocean and threaten the health and welfare of salmon.
-Our “Strep Control—Your Tilapia Health” program helps fish farmers to identify the strain and biotype of Streptococcus agalactiae present on their farm, implement a surveillance and vaccination program and train staff on appropriate control strategies against the most prevalent disease affecting tilapia.
+Our “IDENTIFY-CONTROL-PROTECT” program helps fish farmers to identify the strain and biotype of Streptococcus agalactiae present on their farm, implement a surveillance, biosecurity and vaccination program, and train staff on appropriate control strategies against the most prevalent disease affecting tilapia.

-Educational events like these are presented as part of our commitment to bring the science of healthier animals to aquaculture producers globally.
+In addition, educational events like our High Quality Tilapia Congresses are presented as part of our commitment to bringing the science of healthier animals to aquaculture producers globally.

 2. OIE, B. Vallat.
 Opening speech, European Veterinary Week, Brussels, Nov.
 10, 2008.